The Changeling Remake Is Set, I Say Through Gritted Teeth

 It soon becomes clear that the noises and other phenomena are not just the usual quirks of an old house.
 Something is trapped in those walls and it will not rest until it’s heard.
 So with Claire’s help, John starts looking into the history of the house.
 It only gets scarier from there.

-The Terror of The Changeling
+The Terror Of The Changeling

 image via Severin Films/CAV Distributing

-And the thing is, as with Evil, I can’t really put my finger on what makes it so shit-disturbing.
+And the thing is, as with the new CBS series, Evil, I can’t really put my finger on what makes it so shit-disturbing.
 Or what it does differently from the other movies that I appreciate, but that ultimately make me do the Kris Jenner “hmmh” at the end.
 All I knew is that I did not care to watch it again after I saw it the first time.
 The thought of it filled me with a low-level panic.

 But finally I broke down and agreed to sit through it with someone who hadn’t seen it.
 Like a protective gesture, I immediately fell asleep five minutes into the movie.
 And that’s where I stayed, until I woke up on the couch the next morning.
 The TV was still on and the news was reporting that George C. Scott had died.